InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 ```

 #### Step 6: Extract Player Data
-We loop through the table rows and extract player names, ages, and team abbreviations.
+Loop through the table rows and extract players' info and data that I need.

 ```python
 if batting_div: